Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 Note: New Attack actions scripts (74, 75, 78 & 79) that are focused in target threat use `TargetSpecialThreatCoefficientDefault` and `EnemyHouseThreatBonus` tags from Rulesmd.ini.

-The following are the target types which can be used as second parameter of the new attack script actions:
+The following values are the target types which can be used as second parameter of the new attack script actions:

 | *Value* | *Target Type*     | *Description*                                 |
 | :-----: | :---------------: | :-------------------------------------------: |